Imamachi-n/aws-laerning/VPC.md

 You can create a VPN connection to your remote network by using an Amazon EC2 instance in your VPC running a software VPNN appliance.

 Many customers initially start with a virtual private network and gradually establish a direct connection when their traffic increases.

+## VPC Flow Logs

+Amazon VPC flow logs enable you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data is stored using Amazon **CloudWatch** logs.

+## Default VPC

+In every account, a VPC is created in each region by default.
+This is created to provide simplicity and convinience and to help you jumpstart t o AWS.